SteinOv/DrugImpurityAnalysis.jl/README.md

 #### Read files
-1) The gc-ms files are imported using the MS_Import.jl package.
-Additionally, the filename, folder name and if .D folder is present; sample name are retrieved.
+&nbsp;1\) The gc-ms files are imported using the MS_Import.jl package.
+Additionally, the filename, folder name and if .D folder is present; sample name are retrieved.\
-2) compounds.csv is read.
+&nbsp;2) compounds.csv is read.

 #### Process metadata
-1) The filename, folder name and sample name are stored in a dataframe.
+&nbsp;1\) The filename, folder name and sample name are stored in a dataframe.

 #### Process major compound
-1\) The actual retention time of the major compound is determined by searching for the highest intensity around the predicted RT in the ion-extracted chromatogram (XIC) of the highest mz value.\
+&nbsp;1\) The actual retention time of the major compound is determined by searching for the highest intensity around the predicted RT in the ion-extracted chromatogram (XIC) of the highest mz value.\
-2) The retention time modifier is determined {actual RT / predicted RT}.\
+&nbsp;2) The retention time modifier is determined {actual RT / predicted RT}.\
-3) The highest mz value for the major compound is integrated.\
+&nbsp;3) The highest mz value for the major compound is integrated.\
-4) The highest mz value for the internal standard is integrated.\
+&nbsp;4) The highest mz value for the internal standard is integrated.\
-5) The {IS / major compound} ratio is determined.\
+&nbsp;5) The {IS / major compound} ratio is determined.\
-6.1) If the {IS / major compound} ratio is higher than the ratio defined in compounds.csv, the major integral is set to 0 and the sample is not processed further.\
+&nbsp;6.1) If the {IS / major compound} ratio is higher than the ratio defined in compounds.csv, the major integral is set to 0 and the sample is not processed further.\
-6.2) Else; The sample is processed further, all mz values of the major compound are integrated and the total intensity determined.
+&nbsp;6.2) Else; The sample is processed further, all mz values of the major compound are integrated and the total intensity determined.

 #### Process impurities and adulterants
 For each impurity/adulterant:
-  1) The actual RT is determined by {predicted RT * RT modifier}\
+  &nbsp;1\) The actual RT is determined by {predicted RT * RT modifier}\
   For each mz value:\
- &nbsp;2) An XIC spectrum is created of the specified mz value (or the sum of several mz values if defined in compounds.csv).\
+ &nbsp;&nbsp;2) An XIC spectrum is created of the specified mz value (or the sum of several mz values if defined in compounds.csv).\
- &nbsp;3) The peak is integrated
+ &nbsp;&nbsp;3) The peak is integrated\
-  4) The total intensity is determined
+  &nbsp;4) The total intensity is determined\
-  5) The ratio to the major compound is calculated: {total intensity impurity/adulterant / total intensity major compound * factor}
+  &nbsp;5) The ratio to the major compound is calculated: {total intensity impurity/adulterant / total intensity major compound * factor}\
-  6) This ratio is added to the dataframe containing the metadata
+  &nbsp;6) This ratio is added to the dataframe containing the metadata

 #### Write results to .csv file
-1) The dataframe containing the metadata and ratio's of all spectra is written to a .csv file.
+1\) The dataframe containing the metadata and ratio's of all spectra is written to a .csv file.

 ### Peak integration in detail